 This is where Zuar’s business intelligence solutions come in.
 Zuar’s Data Value Chain offers a flexible process to deliver answers for any business questions in mere days rather than months.
 This approach to BI helps companies use and refine their data and consequentially outperform their competitors.

-Zuar has developed a tool, Mitto, to make data preparation easy, streamlined, and extensible.
-Mitto is an automated data pipeline that stages data for analytics.
+Zuar has developed Mitto, a tool to make data preparation easy, streamlined, and extensible.
+Mitto provides an automated pipeline that stages data for analytics.
 Easily integrate data from multiple sources into a database and prepare it for analysis.
 We set up everything for you as a service, in the cloud or on-premise.

-Here is how Manduka retail company used Mitto to integrate data from multiple sources (NetSuite, Flat Files, etc.) into a database to prepare it for analysis:
+See how the Manduka lifestyle company used Mitto to integrate data from multiple sources (NetSuite, Flat Files, etc.) into a database to prepare it for analysis: